 - Kudo: KUDO is a multilingual web conferencing platform with human-powered simultaneous interpreting.
 It streams real-time interpretation of your live conferences.
 Kudo can provide you a truly multilingual conference with full interpreter functionality.

-Well, most of these Video Interpreting programs provide you a demo.
+Well, most of these Video Interpreting programs provide you a demo or trial version.
 You can use the demo first.
 If you are satisfied and if it meets all your interpretation needs, you can go for it.

-The tutorials for these programs are available in their respective websites.
+The tutorials for these programs are available on their respective websites.
 Please, browse through their websites.